 Will met with local and national leaders who supported the youth-led call for urgent climate action.
 But time and again, the leaders he met with were then voted out of office.
 Frustrated, he decided to take his convictions straight to the top.

 Youth-led organizations around the world began taking off, but the United States was slow to respond.
-Slowly organizations in the North began forming, yet in Miami, Florida, ground zero for sea levels rising in America, action could not come fast enough for Will.
+Slowly organizations in the North began forming, yet in Miami, Florida, ground zero for sea-levels rising in America, action could not come fast enough for Will.
 “We are out of time,” Will told a reporter for Miami Beach Community News.
 He created this platform to ensure that young voices of the South are not only centered on climate conversation, but that elected officials will listen.
 And act.
-Lily Paden, a student at the University of Southern California, witnessed the destruction of her neighborhood in the California fires last year and co-founded Forces of Nature.
+Lily Paden, a student at the University of California, Los Angeles (UCLA), witnessed the destruction of her neighborhood in the California fires last year and co-founded Forces of Nature.

 Young activists from diverse backgrounds across the country have joined Forces of Nature.